Elly2018/XanthusCore/docs/utility/ChannelType.md

 We stored they into enum, binding with an index\
 It's easier to access

-Server use channel range will be 0 - 49\
+Channel use index range will be 0 - 49\
-Profile use channel range will be 50 - 99
+Profile use index range will be 50 - 59
+Manager use index range will be 60 - 69